pcbennion/starbase-navgrid/README.md

 # Controls

 ### **Selecting navpoints:**
-Press nUp or nDn to change the navpoint index.
+Press nUp or nDn to change the selected navpoint.

 ### **Set current navpoint to the current coordinates:**
 Press nSet.
-Press again to overwrite if a waypoint already exists at this index.
+Press again to overwrite if a navpoint already exists at this index.
 Presets cannot be overwritten.

 ### **Edit navpoint or set navpoint from coordinates:**
 Using the universal tool on the included displays, edit nName, nX, nY, and/or nZ as desired.
 Press nSave.
-Press again to overwrite.
+Press again to confirm overwrite.
 Presets cannot be edited.

 <img src="img/controls_grid.jpg" alt="The Grid" width="300" height="300"> | <img src="img/controls_eng_panel.jpg" alt="Engineering Panel" width="670" height="500">